AndreyAkinshin/aakinshin.net/hugo/content/en/papers/doksum1974.md

 ---
-title: "Empirical Probability Plots and Statistical Inference for Nonlinear Models in the Two-Sample Case"
+title: Empirical Probability Plots and Statistical Inference for Nonlinear Models in the Two-Sample Case
+year: 1974
+doi: 10.1214/aos/1176342662
 authors:
 - Kjell Doksum
-year: 1974
-doi: 10.1214/aos/1176342662
 tags:
 - Mathematics
 - Statistics
+hasNotes: false
 ---

+## Reference

-<i>Kjell Doksum</i> <span title="">“Empirical Probability Plots and Statistical Inference for Nonlinear Models in the Two-Sample Case”</span> (1974) // The Annals of Statistics.
+> <i>Kjell Doksum</i> “Empirical Probability Plots and Statistical Inference for Nonlinear Models in the Two-Sample Case” (1974) // The Annals of Statistics.
 Publisher: Institute of Mathematical Statistics.
 Vol.&nbsp;2.
 No&nbsp;2.
 DOI:&nbsp;<a href='https://doi.org/10.1214/aos/1176342662'>10.1214/aos/1176342662</a>

 ## Bib